TransformationAdvisor/TA.github.io/_posts/2018-10-24-libjvm-error.md

 ---
 layout: post
 title: Running data collector gives a "libjvm.so failed to load:” error
-categories: FAQ
+categories: Datacollector_Execution
 author: Niall Horgan
-meta: Datacollector
 ---

 Java can not find the correct libraries.
-You should use the Java on the machine itself instead of the one that comes down with the DC
+You should use the Java on the machine itself instead of the one that comes down with the DC.
 Here are the things that need to be done first:

 * 1. Check if wsadmin is owned/run by a specific user.
 If YES then the same user should be used to run the Data Collector
 * 2. Make sure that the user above has read, write and execute permissions to the location where you have exploded the DC